Trolls, Lies, and AI

 📢 Bookmark these resources.
 If a claim seems suspicious, check before you believe.

-🕵️♂️ Quick Guide: How to Spot Propaganda
+🕵️♂️ How to Spot Propaganda

 • Extreme Emotional Reaction: If something makes you outraged or fearful, stop and ask "Who benefits from me feeling this way?"